Ircam-WAM/improtech-website/pages/About.md

 Improtech has already brought together some of the best improvisers in the world including Evan Parker, George Lewis, Steve Coleman, Bernard Lubat, Roscoe Mitchell, Geri Allen, Raphael Imbert, Vijay Iyer, Sun Ra, Steve Lehman, Rudresh Manhantappa, Bob Ostertag, Jaap Blonk, David Rosenboom, Matmos, Sylvain Luc, D.mHotep, to name a few.

 Improtech was made possible thanks to the commitment of ircam, EHESS, the Onassis STEGI Center and the University of Athens, New York University, Columbia University, University of Pennsylvania, Drexel University, Institut Fançais, Sorbonne University, Région Nouvelle Aquitaine, Princeton University, CalArts, Stanford University, Hyvibe Company, Yamaha Disklavier, Université de Bordeaux, FACE, Uzeste Musical and Compagnie Lubat.

-Improtech @ Marseille ! already receives the support of Ircam, the Agence Nationale de la Recherche, the European Research Council, the CNRS, the Ministry of Culture, the French Institute, Sorbonne Center for Artificial Intelligence, Conservatoire National à Rayonnement Régional Pierre Barbizet de Marseille, INSEAMM, IFAMM, ...

 Improtech is an ERC REACH action supported by the European Research Council within the Horizon 2020 program (Convention No. 883313).